techarecrazy/BananaHTTP/README.md

-# SimpleHTTP by techarecrazy
+# Banana HTTP Stuff by techarecrazy
-A HTTP 1.1 Server
+A Web browser + 2 Servers pack